Opel Rekord Series C: Six cylinders

 By the time they withdrew the six-cylinder Rekord, Opel had launched, in February 1967, the Opel Commodore.
 This shared the Rekord's body but provided more luxurious trimmings, and it came with a choice from three different sizes of six-cylinder engine.
 The "2200" engine first seen in the Rekord C in December 1966 was also offered in the new Commodore when it was launched in February 1967.
-However, most Commodore buyers chose other (larger) engines, leaving the "2200" version a slow seller in both the Commodore and the Rekord ranges.
+However, most Commodore buyers chose the other (larger) engines, leaving the "2200" version a slow seller in both the Commodore and the Rekord ranges.

 Transmission

-The standard transmission package for the saloon/sedan and estate/station wagon-bodied Rekord Bs featured a manual all-synchromesh gearbox, controlled by a column-mounted lever.
+The standard transmission package for the saloon and estate-bodied Rekord Bs featured a manual all-synchromesh gearbox, controlled by a column-mounted lever.
 Customers could choose between three or four forward speeds until 1970 after which only the four-speed transmission was offered.
 The coupe came with a central floor-mounted gear lever, which was also offered as an option with other bodies.

 As long as the three-speed transmission was offered customers could specify with it an "Olymat" automatic clutch provided by Fichtel & Sachs.
 The system was similar to the Fichtel & Sachs "Saxomat" automatic clutch available in the 1960s from several German automakers.

 For Rekords with the "1900 S", "1900 H" and "2200" engines it was possible to specify fully automatic transmission.
 The transmission fitted was a General Motors Powerglide system, well known in North America for more than a decade.
 The system was simple and durable, but had been designed for use with the larger engines and there were only two forward speeds.
 In 1968, the "powerglide" two-speed automatic being seen as technically outdated, the manufacturer replaced this with the option of a three-speed TH180 unit from the new General Motors transmission plant in Strasbourg.